IBM-Bluemix-Docs/mobilepush/push_activity_tracker.md

 |imfpush.app-webhook.update         |Webhook update                     |
 {:caption="Table 1.
 List of actions that genererate an event" caption-side="top"}

-For more information about working with {{site.data.keyword.cloudaccesstrailshort}}, refer the [documentation here](https://cloud.ibm.com/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-activity_tracker_ov#activity_tracker_ov){: new_window}.

-Currently, the Activity Tracker Events for Push Notifications Service are available only on `IBM Cloud - US South and US East Regions`.
+Currently, the Activity Tracker Events for {{site.data.keyword.IBM}} Cloud {{site.data.keyword.mobilepushshort}} service are available only on `IBM Cloud - US South and US East Regions`.
 {: note}